golf249/Molecular_dynamics/README.md

 - **CUDA (`mdcuda`)**: Best for large systems (> 10,000 particles)

 The parallel version uses OpenMP to distribute force calculations across CPU cores.
 The CUDA version offloads force calculations to the GPU for maximum performance.

-## Acknowledgments

-The code structure was partially outlined with assistance from ChatGPT 4.0, with the majority of implementation done manually.

-## License

-Please refer to the repository or contact the author for licensing information.